graptolite/santa-catalina-serp/README.md

 `matplotlib.pyplot`, `matplotlib`, `numpy`

-<a id="org038f80e"></a>

 # reflector\_grain\_orientations/notebook.ipynb

-Filter detected reflector grains by area, orientation and elongation, and plot them on top of reflected light scans.
+Filter detected reflector grains by area, orientation and elongation, and plot them on top of reflected light scans. **reflector\_processing/section-scans-refined-full/working.ipynb must be run beforehand** with the same desired `kernel_px` variable from this notebook in the `dilate_erode` variable in that notebook to generate the necessary (filtered) data.

 -   `grain-orientation-checking.pdf`